 General expenses

-General expenses are incurred by your startup regardless of the industry or the products/services you produce.
-General expenses can include:
+General expenses are incurred by your startup regardless of the industry or the products/services you produce (some considered fixed costs, some semi-variable).
+General expenses, typically recorded in your income statement, can include:

 - Rent for office space that can’t be attributed to your production process